 The environment – and modern society’s impact on it – has consistently made headlines over the last few years.
-With Extinction Rebellion closing down London for weeks alongside various other large-scale demonstrations around the world, the need for change has never been more clear.
+With an increasing number of natural disasters, from uncontrollable forest and bush fires to disastrous floods around the world, the need for change has never been more clear.

 Now, the global Coronavirus pandemic has added a new angle to the conversation.
 The slowdown of the UK economy brought with it the longest period since the Industrial Revolution in which no coal was burned.

-The idea of a ‘green recovery’ from the Covid-19 pandemic has now been given centre stage as the public awaits the government’s plan to champion clean energy.
+The idea of a ‘green recovery’ from the Covid-19 pandemic took centre stage following the government’s Summer announcement and grants to champion green energy.
 But could hemp reform contribute to the UK’s long-awaited ‘Race to Zero‘ and the UK’s green recovery?

 Hemp’s Green Credentials